gkspranger/broadcom-product-scripts/endevor/Team-Build/Python/Sample-Project-Using-pyproject.toml/README.md

   - If we zoom out and think about the big picture, every mainframe Python project is essentially a CLI (executed from USS), whether or not we develop it as such

-  - Knowing this, it is a good idea to develop Python projects as such, using libraries and workflows that support this idea
+  - Knowing this, it is a good idea to develop Python projects using libraries and workflows that support this idea

+  - Need help on how to develop an effective CLI?
+We strongly recommend reading the [Command Line Interface Guidelines](https://clig.dev/)

-- Uses the `click` library
+- Uses the `click` library for CLI development

   - https://click.palletsprojects.com/en/stable/